What is the Unihealth news programme?

 What is Unihealth?

 Demands on university student support services are greater than ever before.
-We partner with universities to provide effective wellbeing support to students, through the UK’s first health and wellbeing news messaging programme.
+We partner with universities to provide effective wellbeing support to students, through the UK’s first health and wellbeing messaging programme.

 - Support students through key transitions